by Victor Sesma

 During the night, Alicante is a bit colder than Malaga.
 The average low temperature in Aliante is 6.5°C (43.7°F) and in Malaga 7.4°C (45.32°F) as the sea temperature is warmer in Malaga in winter.

-As you can see both places have a mild winter and the differences are small being Alicante a bit warmer in general.
+As you can see both places have a mild winter and the differences are small being Alicante a bit warmer in winter in general.

 December, January and February are dry in Alicante and a bit wet in Malaga.